TheSnewby/Bookbot/README.md

 # Bookbot
 This is the first project from **Boot.Dev** utilizing VS and github.
-Not sure what the bookbot is even supposed to do yet.
+It counts the number of words and letters in the book Frankenstein by Mary Shelley.